WafeeRahman/WafeeRahman/README.md

 I'm a third-year Computer Science student at Toronto Metropolitan University with a strong passion for software development and problem-solving.
 My coding journey began in high school with the Turing programming language, progressing to Python and Java in subsequent years.
 Outside of coursework, I actively work on diverse projects that enhance my technical skills and solve some of my first-world problems, helping me gain exposure to various techstacks.
 When I'm not committing to projects to build skills, I frequently tackle LeetCode problems and commit their solutions to their respective repositiories here, following structured roadmaps such as the Neetcode 150 to help hone my skills in DSA.

-Right now, I'm an Intern at TD Insurance working in the Digitization, Automation, and Workflow team.
-I offer my technical background to help support project delivery and management of automation releases.
-I also have experience in delivering effective automations that help save time in our workflows, as well as conducting root cause analysis on backend defects in Guidewire PCBC.
-I'm also an incoming software engineer intern at TD Securities, where I hope to gain adept skills in backend software development in a technical environment.

 Looking ahead, I’m eager to expand my skills in machine learning and computer vision.
 My next projects will likely explore these fields, potentially integrating full-stack aspects to stay sharp while still looking to learn new frameworks like Spring Boot.
 My latest project, ClipShare, marks the culmination of my recent focus on full-stack development for now.

 ---